Connecting Perl on UNIX or Linux to Microsoft SQL Server

 or die "Can't connect to $data_source: $DBI::errstr";

-Using this method will also enable MARS on the connection if you are connecting to SQL Server 2005+ with the Microsoft SQL Server Native Client ODBC driver via the ODBC-ODBC Bridge.
+Using this method will also turn on MARS on the connection if you're connecting to SQL Server 2005 or later with the Microsoft SQL Server Native Client ODBC driver.

 Microsoft SQL Server 2000 and earlier can support Multiple Active Statements if you use a server side cursor.
 If your version of either SQL Server or the Microsoft SQL Server ODBC driver does not support MARS, and you have no alternative other than to use Multiple Active Statements, you can enable this workaround by: